SciML/JumpProcesses.jl/docs/src/jump_types.md

 will build a problem where the constant rate jumps are solved using Gillespie's Direct SSA method.

-## Constant Rate Jump Aggregators Requiring Dependency Graphs
+## Jump Aggregators Requiring Dependency Graphs
-Italicized constant rate jump aggregators require the user to pass a dependency graph to `JumpProblem`. `DirectCR`, `NRM` and `SortingDirect` require a jump-jump dependency graph, passed through the named parameter `dep_graph`. i.e.
+Italicized constant rate jump aggregators require the user to pass a dependency graph to `JumpProblem`. `DirectCR`, `NRM`, `SortingDirect` and `QueueMethod` require a jump-jump dependency graph, passed through the named parameter `dep_graph`. i.e.
 ```julia
 JumpProblem(prob,DirectCR(),jump1,jump2; dep_graph=your_dependency_graph)
 ```
 For systems with only `MassActionJump`s, or those generated from a [Catalyst](https://docs.sciml.ai/Catalyst/stable/) `reaction_network`, this graph will be auto-generated.
-Otherwise you must construct the dependency graph manually.
+Otherwise, you must construct the dependency graph whenever using `ConstantRateJump`s and/or `VariableRateJump`s.
+This is also the case when combining `MassActionJump` with `ConstantRateJump`s and/or `VariableRateJump`s.

 Dependency graphs are represented as a `Vector{Vector{Int}}`, with the `i`th vector containing the indices of the jumps for which rates must be recalculated when the `i`th jump occurs.
-Internally, all `MassActionJump`s are ordered before `ConstantRateJump`s (with the latter internally ordered in the same order they were passed in).
+Internally, all `MassActionJump`s are ordered before `ConstantRateJump`s and `VariableRateJump`s (with the latter internally ordered in the same order they were passed in).
+Thus, keep that in mind when combining `MassActionJump`s with other types of jumps.

 `RSSA` and `RSSACR` require two different types of dependency graphs, passed through the following `JumpProblem` kwargs: